ppy/osu-wiki/news/2025/2025-02-27-introducing-teams.md

 - **7,249 teams** were made during the first 7 days.
 Close to 1,000 teams per day!
 - Currently, only one team has reached the maximum team size of **256 members**, that being [yuri](https://osu.ppy.sh/teams/14) with a team ID of 14.
 - **2,743 teams** only have one member, i.e. the creator.
-You can show these users some love by joining their teams!
+You can show these users some love by joining their team!
 - The first team was created all the way back in **December 13th, 2024**.
 Talk about early access.

 ---